- Information for New Hires

 Group Term: Jacksonville University provides you with 1x your annual base salary in life insurance, to a maximum of $150,000.
 You have the option to purchase another 1, 2, or 3x your base salary at low group term rates.
 Spousal insurance is available at 50% of employee election in increments of $5,000; and dependent children a maximum of $10,000.
 Life Insurance coverage is effective the first day of the month following thirty days of employment.
 Please note that at age 65, the amount of coverage decreases 35%; and at age 70, it decreases to 50% of annual salary.

-The IRS announced cost-of-living adjustments (COLAs) affecting the dollar limits for pension plans and other retirement-related items for the 2019 tax year.
-The 402(g) elective deferral contribution limit for employees who participate in 403(b)/401(k) plans will remain at $19,000.
-The catch-up contribution limit for those age 50 and over will remain at $6,000.
+The IRS announced cost-of-living adjustments (COLAs) affecting the dollar limits for pension plans and other retirement-related items for the 2020 tax year.
+The 402(g) elective deferral contribution limit for employees who participate in 403(b)/401(k) plans is $19,500.
+The catch-up contribution limit for those age 50 and over is $6,500.

 This benefit is offered through TIAA-CREF and VALIC.
 The employee can contribute up to 6% of base salary with pre-taxed dollars, which is 100% matched by JU.
 Eligibility for the Defined Contribution Plan (RA) is effective following one year of employment.
 The one-year waiting period is waived if, immediately prior to your employment at JU, you were previously employed for a minimum of one year with a higher education institution.
 Eligibility for the Tax Deferred Annuity Plan (SRA) is effective immediately upon your employment.
 The University also offers a supplemental plan through which employees can contribute additional pre-taxed dollars up to the amounts allowed by law.
 For further information go to the TIAA-CREF web page or to the VALIC web page.